C2SM/icon4py/CODING_GUIDELINES.md

 Testing components is a critical part of a software development project.
 We follow standard practices in software development and write unit, integration, and regression tests.
 Note that even though [doctests][doctest] are great for documentation purposes, they lack many features and are difficult to debug.
 Hence, they should not be used as replacement for proper unit tests except in trivial cases.

 ### Test suite folder structure
 In each package tests are organized under the `tests` folder.
 The `tests` folder should not be a package but the contained test suites may be python packages.

-Test suites in folders `stencil_tests` are generally run in integration mode with [icon-exclaim](https://github.com/C2SM/icon-exclaim) should only contain tests for GT4Py stencils that might be integrated into ICON.
+Test suites in folders `stencil_tests` are generally run in integration mode with [icon-exclaim](https://github.com/C2SM/icon-exclaim) and should only contain tests for the GT4Py stencils that might be integrated into ICON.

 ## Further